 The purpose of our research is to generate new evidence, knowledge and insights concerning the relationships between education, poverty and inequality and concerning ‘what works’ in education policy with regard to improving learning outcomes and life-chances.

 : Exploring the effect of educational opportunity and inequality on learning outcomes in Ethiopia, Peru, India and Vietnam.
-In this background paper for the UNESCO Global Monitoring Report we examine trends in enrolment and learning across two cohorts of children, born in 1994–95 and 2001–02, comparing children by gender, household wealth, and residence in urban and rural locations.
-Further, we explore the potential impact of school quality and ‘opportunities to learn’ in mediating the relationships between disadvantage and learning outcomes through two comparative analyses.
+In this background paper for the UNESCO GMR we examine trends in enrolment and learning and the potential impact of school quality and ‘opportunities to learn’ in mediating the relationships between disadvantage and learning outcomes for poor children.

 New Young Lives Working Paper: Policy and Practice on Language of Instruction in Ethiopian Schools: Findings from the Young Lives School Survey by Daniel Vujich.
 This paper uses qualitative and quantitative data from the 2010 Young Lives school survey to examine the arguments around language of instruction in the Ethiopian context.